North Hudson Regional Fire and Rescue: History

 Discussions to consolidate the North Hudson fire departments began in the early 1980s.

 The North Hudson Regional Fire and Rescue (NHRFR) was established on January 11, 1999.
 The former fire departments of North Bergen, Union City, Weehawken, West New York, and Guttenberg were merged to provide a safer, more efficient fire department.
 A buyout was offered by the State giving any members with at least 20 years of service up to an additional five years towards their 25-year required time for retirement.
 Through this attrition the department was able to pare down the number of personnel in the newly formed department.
-Most firefighters who had the time took advantage of it, and retired under their own prior department's retirement contract and benefits.From that point a new contract was negotiated for the NHRFR, and former city contracts no longer existed.
+Most Firefighters from all of the Departments that had the time, took advantage of it and retired under their own prior Departments retirement contract and benefits.
+The last member to retire from the NHRFR under a former FD city contract was Battalion Chief James McMains on December 31, 1999 from the Township of North Bergen, under the NBFD Officers contract.
+From that point a new contract was negotiated for the NHRFR, and former city contracts no longer existed.

 The agency created a new headquarters on Port Imperial Boulevard in West New York in 2007 to serve the waterfront area.

 North Hudson Regional Fire and Rescue was among the many Hudson County agencies that responded to the January 2009 crash of Flight 1549, for which they received accolades from the survivors.

 In July 2009, North Hudson Regional Fire and Rescue began closing their Rescue Company and the rotational closings of three engine companies.
 The following January, two buildings adjacent to Engine Company 9 burned down while the company was closed.